ksmithut/.dotfiles/README.md

   the repository in the current directory.
 - `npm-latest [--exact]` - Prints out a command to update all of the npm dependencies and devDependencies.
-- `. prompt [date] [time] [user] [host] [path] [branch]` - Sets the the PS1 environment variable to change the prompt content.
-The flags indicate which components to include in the prompt, and the order of the flags are important to the order of the output.
 - `ts [<timestamp ...>]` - If no argument is passed, gives you the current timestamp (in ms).
 If arguments are passed, it returns a formatted date.
 - `cidr range [<cidr range ...>]` - Gives you the ip range and total addressable